-Adif AV has implemented an Internal Control Over Financial Reporting, hereinafter ICFR, which is a part of the internal control environment and is made up of a compendium of processes which the Company and all of the professionals involved undertake in order to provide reasonable assurance as to the reliability of our financial information.
+4.4.2.
+Internal Control over Financial Reporting (ICFR).
+COSO III internal control environment and is made up of a compendium of processes which the Company and all of the professionals involved undertake in order to provide reasonable assurance as to the reliability of our financial information.